ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 # Event fields
 {: #ibm_event_fields}

+This page defines all of the fields used by an Activity Tracker event.
+Events in Activity Tracker are expressed in JSON.
 {:shortdesc}

 ## Introduction
 {: #intro}

-This page defines all of the fields used by an Activity Tracker event.
-Events in Activity Tracker are expressed in JSON.

 The schema of an Activity Tracker event is based on [the CADF standard](http://www.dmtf.org/sites/default/files/standards/documents/DSP0262_1.0.0.pdf) (Cloud Auditing Data Federation).
 This is an open model for events that is suitable for auditing.

 The CADF event model requires 5 components.
 For Activity Tracker, these translate into:

-1. observer: always Activity Tracker
+1. `observer`: always Activity Tracker
-2. initiator: an end user, or an internal (IBM) or external service
+2. `initiator`: an end user, or an internal (IBM) or external service
-3. action: the activity that the initiator is performing, such as calling a REST API
+3. `action`: the activity that the initiator is performing, such as calling a REST API
-4. target: the IBM service that the action is performed against
+4. `target`: the IBM service that the action is performed against
-5. outcome: the result of the action; "success" or "failure"
+5. `outcome`: the result of the action; "success" or "failure"

 <img src="images/CADF-event.png" alt="CADF event model"  height="200" width="300"  />